Have you been dreaming of an email marketing campaign to generate more revenue? If so, you’ve come to the right place.

 3. Drive more sales

-With increased clickthrough rates and more chances to convert, your retargeted customers will bring in more revenue for your company.
+With increased clickthrough rates and more chances to convert, your retargeted customers are likely to bring in more revenue for your company.

-That’s because your campaigns hit just the right person at the right time.
+That’s because your campaigns target just the right person at the right time.

 4. Reduce shopping cart abandonment

 According to the Baymard Institute, nearly 70% of shoppers abandon their carts.
-Email remarketing is a huge opportunity to recover this “lost sale”.
+Email remarketing is a huge opportunity to remind shoppers of what they’ve been browsing and to recover this “lost sale.”

-Email remarketing produces a FOMO effect: this might just be your customers’ last chance to buy that product at a discounted price.
+At the same time as you remind your customers about their desired products, email remarketing produces a fear of missing out (FOMO) effect.
+Your customer will feel light pressure as this might just be their last chance to buy that product at a discounted price.

-FoodPanda knows that hunger cannot wait, so they retargeted me with two magical words: “FREE+DELIVERY”.
+FoodPanda knows that hunger cannot wait.
+In the image above you can see that they retarget with two magical words: “FREE+DELIVERY”

 While they don’t display your abandoned items, they insist on having you talk with a sales representative over the phone or through their online chat.